UNEP/air-pollution-action-note/data/README.md

 | upper          | Upper bound of the 95% uncertainty interval                                                  |
 | lower          | Lower bound of the 95% uncertainty interval                                                  |

-Residential pollution is the main human-made source of fine particles globally, while windblown dust is a major source in much of Africa and West Asia.[Data for sectors and regions was filtred](https://docs.google.com/spreadsheets/d/1riat7SmYFjJ8IHVrxD3BjcqEqZA7CM-T321Z_IBscxI/edit#gid=0) from this source: [AQ Actions Report - Country Data (Survey_06 July 2022)](https://docs.google.com/spreadsheets/d/1r89KtMNU6ffW9bthFZLjkSjZ2-GqIz5X/edit#gid=275222536).
+Residential pollution is the main human-made source of fine particles globally, while windblown dust is a major source in much of Africa and West Asia.
+[Data for sectors and regions was filtred](https://docs.google.com/spreadsheets/d/1riat7SmYFjJ8IHVrxD3BjcqEqZA7CM-T321Z_IBscxI/edit#gid=0) from this source: [AQ Actions Report - Country Data (Survey_06 July 2022)](https://docs.google.com/spreadsheets/d/1r89KtMNU6ffW9bthFZLjkSjZ2-GqIz5X/edit#gid=275222536).
 And the value is a number from 1 to 4: 1-Target met, 2-On track, 3-No policies and 4-No data.

 | :variable_name | :description                                                                                 |
 |----------------|----------------------------------------------------------------------------------------------|